BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Conclusion

 \section{Conclusion}

 We conducted a large-scale crowdsourcing study on point cloud compression quality assessment.
-To the best of our knowledge, this is the largest publicly available point cloud quality assessment dataset containing 75 source point clouds each compressed with 4 different point cloud coding algorithms resulting in nearly 1500 processed point clouds.
-More than 3500 naive observers participated to do experiment.
+To the best of our knowledge, this is the largest publicly available point cloud quality assessment dataset.
+It contains 75 source point clouds, each compressed with 4 different compression algorithms resulting in nearly 1500 processed point clouds.
+More than 3500 naive observers participated to the experiment.

-Although most point cloud objective quality metrics accurately predicts GPCC distortions, VPCC distortions still poses a challenge to majority of the metrics.
-Moreover, most point cloud quality metrics fail to assess the quality of the point clouds compressed with GeoCNN.
-There is definitely a room for improvement for assessing learning-based coding algorithm related distortions.
+Our study revealed several noteworthy insights regarding objective quality metrics' performances.
+While most point cloud objective quality metrics perform well in predicting GPCC distortions, the majority of the metrics still struggle with VPCC distortions.
+Furthermore, an even larger majority fall short in assessing the quality GeoCNN distortions, a learning-based compression algorithm.
+This highlights a pressing need for improved quality metrics capable of accurately evaluating learning-based compression distortions.
+Given the scarcity of learning-based compression algorithms in publicly available datasets (see Table \ref{tab:DatasetOverview}), the need for better quality metrics that can accurately predict learning-based compression distortions is revealed in this work.

-We expect that the created database will provide a solid foundation for further point cloud compression and point cloud quality assessment research.
-This will then allow better telepresence experience in different applications and platforms.
+Additionally, we observed significant room for improvement in metrics designed for high-quality content.
+The correlations between the MOS and the best-performing metric predictions (p2plane-MSE in this scenario) remained below 0.60.
+On a more positive note, our intra-SRC evaluation scenario yielded more promising results.
+The best-performing metrics demonstrated more promising results for distinguishing the higher-quality point cloud.
+Nevertheless, there remains room for improvement in predicting the statistical significance of quality differences between point clouds.

-The point cloud compression and quality assessment are both hot topics and the number of methods evolve rapidly.
-In the future, this database can be extended with further with more learning-based approaches to find the challenges and the limitations of the ongoing research and development on compression and quality estimation research.
+As part of our commitment to advancing point cloud quality assessment, we are making our dataset publicly available.
+This dataset includes mean and individual opinion scores, along with scripts for metric evaluation in various scenarios.
+It also comprises all point clouds and their associated video renderings, forming what we call the BASICS dataset.
+We believe that the release of the BASICS dataset will contribute significantly to the improvement of existing point cloud quality metrics, the development of more robust ones, and the resolution of the challenges highlighted in this study.
+Finally, we plan to address some of the limitations in future studies by including dynamic PCs, a wider variety of semantic categories and styles, and other learning-based compression algorithms which performs both geometry and attribute coding.